 - Transmitter and Receiver Standard Specifications

-This Radio Standard Specification (RSS) sets out certification requirements for BRS radio transmitters and receivers in the band 2500-2690 MHz.
+This Radio Standards Specification (RSS) sets out certification requirements for BRS equipment in the band 2500-2690 MHz.

 Equipment covered by this standard is classified as Category I equipment.
-A technical acceptance certificate (TAC) issued by the Certification and Engineering Bureau of Industry Canada or a certificate issued by a recognized Certification Body (CB) is required.
+Either a technical acceptance certificate (TAC) issued by the Certification and Engineering Bureau of Industry Canada or a certificate issued by a Certification Body (CB) is required.

 Equipment covered by this standard is subject to licensing pursuant to subsection 4(1) of the Radiocommunication Act.

-All Spectrum Management and Telecommunications publications are available on the following website: www.ic.gc.ca/spectrum under Official Publications.
+All Spectrum Management and Telecommunications publications are available in the Official Publications section on the following Industry Canada website: www.ic.gc.ca/spectrum.